-Educational Work Load: Generally consists of 15 units of work per semester to make normal progress towards the A.A./A.S. degree and/or transfer requirements.
+Educational Work Load: Generally consists of 15 units of work per semester to make progress towards completing the A.A./A.S. degree and/ or transfer requirements in two years.

 Elective: A course that is not specifically required for the major but which the student takes for unit credit, and which may count towards the total units required for the degree.